jamesbaker1901/leftwm-arch-one-dark/README.md

 ```
 $ sudo pacman -S picom dunst polybar playerctl

-# you can build the spotiy package from the AUR manually, or just use an AUR helper like yay
+# you can build the spotify package from the AUR manually, or just use an AUR helper like yay

 $ yay -S spotify
 ```